Sridhar-M-S/pricegrid/README.md

 Ensure Java (JDK 17 or higher) and Maven are installed.

 Check the versions using:

    java -version

    mvn -version

 1. Navigate to the `priceGrid` Spring Boot project folder.

+    cd   priceGrid

 2. Open a terminal/command prompt and run the following command:

    mvn spring-boot:run

-3.The Spring Boot application will start successfully
+3. The Spring Boot application will start successfully

-The application should start running on http://localhost:8080/
+4. The application should start running on http://localhost:8080/

 To stop the running application, press CTRL + C